MyrtheRijk/jammming/README.md

+# Codecademy project
+This app is build with React as a training exercise from Codecademy.
+Users of this app can search for artists or songs in Spotify and add songs to their playlists.
+This project is made with step-by-step tutorials on Codecademy.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).